taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 ### Query scenario configuration parameters

 `filetype` must be set to `query` in the query scenario.
+`query_times` is number of times queries were run.

 To control the query scenario by setting `kill_slow_query_threshold` and `kill_slow_query_interval` parameters to kill the execution of slow query statements.
 Threshold controls exec_usec of query command will be killed by taosBenchmark after the specified time, in seconds; interval controls sleep time to avoid continuous querying of slow queries consuming CPU in seconds.